Komodo dragon

 As a result of their size, Komodo dragons are apex predators, and dominate the ecosystems in which they live.
 Komodo dragons hunt and ambush prey including invertebrates, birds, and mammals.
 Komodo dragons' group behavior in hunting is exceptional in the reptile world.
 The diet of Komodo dragons mainly consists of Javan rusa (Rusa timorensis), though they also eat considerable amounts of carrion.
 Komodo dragons also occasionally attack humans.

 Mating begins between May and August, and the eggs are laid in September; as many as 20 eggs are deposited at a time in an abandoned megapode nest or in a self-dug nesting hole.
 The eggs are incubated for seven to eight months, hatching in April, when insects are most plentiful.
-Young Komodo dragons are vulnerable and dwell in trees to avoid predators, such as cannibalistic adults.
+Young Komodo dragons are vulnerable and dwell in trees to avoid predators, such as cannibalistic adults, which young Komodo dragons also try to repel by rolling in feces.
 They take 8 to 9 years to mature and are estimated to live up to 30 years.

 Komodo dragons were first recorded by Western scientists in 1910.
 Their large size and fearsome reputation make them popular zoo exhibits.
-In the wild, their range has contracted due to human activities, and is likely to contract further from the effects of climate change; due to this, they are listed as Endangered by the IUCN Red List.
+In the wild, their range has been reduced by human encroachment and is likely to contract further from the effects of climate change; hence, they are listed as Endangered by the IUCN Red List.
 They are protected under Indonesian law, and Komodo National Park was founded in 1980 to aid protection efforts.

-Taxonomic history
+In the Komodo language, the dragons are called sebae 'twins', due to a traditional belief by the Komodo people that they share the same spiritual mother as the dragons.
+Meanwhile, the Baar people who speak the Baar dialect of Riung language, call the komodo dragon mbau.